 You may enter with a new manuscript, but you may not submit to your previous mentor.

-What if I entered Pitch Wars before and didn’t make it into the revision round?
+What if I entered Pitch Wars before and weren’t selected as a mentee?

 You can enter the same manuscript as you did in previous years.
 We suggest you try different mentors this round, though, unless you have done major revision then you may try the same mentors again.